WINTON, James 1

 General Notes:

 The census for 1841 recorded Robert Winton with his wife Helen and their four children, living at Henderson's Cottages in Cowpen, a village in Northumberland, England, not far from Blyth.
 In the same household, but living separately, was James Winton, 23 years old, born in Scotland, and an engineer like his brother Robert.
-The word 'Inmate' was added to describe his status " (ditto [meaning Engineer] Inmate) ", though the circumstances of the choice of this term was not explained in the census entry.
-On the same page of this 1841 census can be found three examples, including James, of the use of the word 'Inmate' applied to individuals living with, what appears to be though the census does not say so, family groups.
+The word 'Inmate' was added to describe his status, "(do[ditto] [meaning Engineer] Inmate)", though the circumstances of the choice of the term 'Inmate' was not explained in the census entry.
+On the same page and on the previous page of this 1841 census can be found more examples, including James, of the use of the word 'Inmate' applied to individuals living with, what appears to be, though the census does not say so, family groups.
 The other people are tradesmen, labourers, farmers or servants.
+It may be that they were suffering from an infectious disease and were confined to one place.

 The census of 1851 for Edinburgh, St Cuthbert's, recorded James Winton, his wife Helen Winton, and their daughter Norminia, living at Sime's Court.
 James was a machinemaker by occupation and was recorded as 34 years of age.
 He had been born in Edinburgh.

-In 1861 the census recorded James Winton, head of the household, his wife Helen Winton, and their daughter Prozinia (sic but undoubtedly Normina or Norminia), living at 395 Lawnmarket in the registration district of St Giles, Edinburgh.
+In 1861 the census recorded James Winton, head of the household, his wife Helen Winton, and their daughter Prozinia ([sic] but undoubtedly Normina or Norminia), living at 395 Lawnmarket in the registration district of St Giles, Edinburgh.
 James was recorded as a journeyman wright by occupation.
 His age was 42 years, ten years younger than his wife.
 He had been born in St Cuthbert's parish, Edinburgh.
 Their house had one room that was windowed.

 James Winton was, by 1871, according to the census of that year, the head of a household living at Redrow in the village of Bonnyrigg, in the registration district and civil parish of Cockpen in the eastern part of Midlothian.
 He was recorded as 58 years of age and his birthplace as Water of Leith, Edinburgh.
 He worked as an engine fitter.
 The household he headed comprised himself, his wife Helen, his daughter Normina, and two young people noted as his grandsons: Alfred Traghiam, aged 5 years and born in England, and David Phillips aged 3 months and born in Cockpen.
 Their home had two rooms that were windowed.